Would you like to see what we have written on a subject? Use the search below.

 The New Covenant

-When was the New Covenant established and when was the Old Covenant done away with?
+When was the New Covenant established, and when was the Old Covenant done away with?
 The New Covenant/Kingdom of God was established at the death, resurrection and ascension of Jesus Christ.
 It was empowered at Pentecost.
-Spiritually and officially the Old Covenant was over when Christ rose from the dead.
-While, from our vantage point in history, it is easy to say this is the exact time it happened, in practical application there needed to be a transition period as the New was being implemented and the Old was being phased out.
-This transition period lasted 40 years from the resurrection of Jesus in AD 30 to the destruction of the Temple in AD 70.
+Spiritually and officially, the Old Covenant was over when Christ rose from the dead.
+While, from our vantage point in history, it is easy to say this is the exact time it happened, in practical application, there needed to be a transition period as the New Covenant was being implemented and the Old Covenant system of rituals and sacrifices was being phased out.
+This transition period lasted 40 years, from the resurrection of Jesus in AD 30 to the destruction of the Temple in AD 70.

-From this we can see that Jesus lived under the Old Covenant system and the Acts and New Testament letters were written during the transition period.
-Consider for a moment how many passages in the Old Testament prophets were written to warn the people of Israel about the Babylonian Captivity.
+From this, we can see that Jesus lived under the Old Covenant system, and the Acts and New Testament letters were written during the transition period.
+Consider how many passages in the Old Testament prophets were written to warn the people of Israel about the Babylonian Captivity.
 It would be strange if the people writing in the transition period did not spend as much or more time warning about the much greater devastation that was just ahead in AD 70.
-And, in fact, they did.
-When you know what you are looking for, you can find many references and warnings to the looming judgment and outpouring of the wrath of God.
+And they did.
+When you know what you are looking for, you can find many references and warnings to the looming judgment and outpouring of the wrath of God in the first century.

 Note: To be very clear, the Bible teaches [and the Church has constantly believed in] the physical, visible return of Jesus Christ at the end of the New Covenant age.
 However, many of the Scriptures that have been applied to this Second Physical Coming in our modern interpretations are actually references to the Judgment Coming of Christ in AD 66 - 70.
-For example, the entire Book of Revelation is surrounded with a sense of urgency [shortly, quickly come to pass, do not seal up, etc.] which is not only unnecessary but also deceptive IF the events it predicts were in the distant future for its original readers.
-We examine this in our course on Revelation.
+For example, the entire Book of Revelation is surrounded with a sense of urgency [shortly, quickly come to pass, do not seal up, etc.], which is unnecessary and deceptive IF the events it predicts were in the distant future for its original readers.
+We examine this in detail in our 'Understanding End Times' course.

 What Is So Important